radipleven/Tech-Module-January2018/README.md

 # Tech-Module-January2018
 SoftUni Tech Module January 2018
+<h3> First Exercise for Lists and their basics</h3>